 Mary Ann Kassier, LCSW, CGP, is co-chair of TPI’s Group Therapy Training Program committee.
 She received her MSW from U.C.
 Berkeley in 1980 and was the Director of Social services at two private psychiatric hospitals for 10 years.
 With 30 years of experience, she now runs three women's process groups and a teen girls group in her private practice.
 She is a member of AGPA and a Certified Group Psychotherapist.

-Elizabeth Krainer, PhD, PsyD, CGP, has over twenty-five years experience leading groups of all kinds, including psychotherapy groups and Tavistock group relations work.
-Her doctoral research includes a multi-level analysis of the effects of group therapy on a traumatized, personality-disordered member of an actual psychotherapy group.
-She is currently running mixed adult and women's groups in her private practice in Albany and San Francisco.
+Elizabeth Krainer, PhD, PsyD, CGP, has over thirty years experience leading groups of all kinds, including psychodynamic psychotherapy groups and group relations (Tavistock) work.
+Liz taught group therapy for the psychiatry residents at Stanford Medical School for 5 years, and at the Wright Institute, and provided consultation for the process group leaders for psychiatry resident process groups at Stanford Medical School for several years.
+Her doctoral research included a multi-level analysis of the effects of group therapy on a traumatized, personality-disordered member of an actual psychotherapy group.
+Liz is currently running mixed adult and women's groups in her private practice in Oakland and San Francisco.

 Loong Kwok, PsyD, is a psychologist in private practice in San Francisco, the Director of Child Services at Access Institute for Psychological Services, and the Director of Education and Training at A Home Within.
 He is a member of the Diversity Committee for the Predoctoral Internship Program at the California Pacific Medical Center Outpatient Psychiatric Clinic.
 Through presentations both locally and nationally, he has written about the experience of masculinity and its relationship to violence, the social contexts of aging and desire (e.g. the meanings attached to bodies, ethnicities, generational differences, and sexual mores), and the internal conceptualization of death.
 His areas of interest include Chinese-American experience, neuroscience, and creativity.
 Finally, Dr. Kwok is on the Editorial Committee of fort da, the journal of the Northern California Society for Psychoanalytic Psychology.